twoolard/official-jokes-test-framework/README.md

 ```bash
 xcode-select --install
 ```
 pyenv builds Python from source, which means you’ll need build dependencies to actually use pyenv.
-I highly recommend using the package manager Homebrew to install those dependencies. if you need instructions on how to install homebrew you can find it [here](https://brew.sh):
+I highly recommend using the package manager Homebrew to install those dependencies.
+If you need instructions on how to install homebrew you can find it [here](https://brew.sh):

 ```bash
 brew install openssl readline sqlite3 xz zlib